from small one page howto to huge articles all in one place

 -F pattern

 Only files with names that match the shell pattern pattern shall be listed, tested or extracted.
-On non-GNU systems, this match may be case-sensitive.
+On no-GNU systems, this match may be cas-sensitive.
+Use the option repeatedly to supply more than one pattern.
+Files will be listed, tested or extracted if they match any pattern.

 -h